 Though some of the child prodigies («Wunderkinder») failed to fully fulfil their early promises (i.e. Niaz Murshed), or / and suffered severe illness (i.e. Pomar, Mecking), they all remain strong GMs.

 Other National Champion titles by the mentioned players have been omitted for reasons of consistency and clarity.
-Listing may be incomplete.
+This listing may be , and certainly is, incomplete.

 Youngest National Champion – women